jasonguyen7/Final-Project/README.md

 Next, download all python code and arduino files.
 Make connections using an Arduino and Push Buttons.
-Follow Instructions from How to turn the ATMEGA chip of an Arduino Uno and Arduino Mega into a HID keyboard device.pdf file to turn the Arduino into HID Controller.
+Follow Instructions from How to turn the ATMEGA chip of an Arduino Uno and Arduino Mega into a HID keyboard device.pdf to turn the Arduino into HID Controller.

-If more info needed, refer to ArduinoHIDController folder.
+If more info needed, refer to ArduinoHIDKeyboard folder.

 Run Game in main.py file.